Posted in:

 What types of ISAs are there?

-Now, let’s explore the main types of ISAs and conduct a comparison of ISA accounts.
+Now, to help you find the best type of ISA for you, let’s explore the main types of ISAs and conduct a comparison of the best ISA accounts.

 Cash ISA

 Cash ISAs are tax-free savings accounts, and they are an attractive choice for savers looking to save for short-term needs and emergencies.
 A cash ISA is also an option if you’re looking to build a nest egg for retirement.
-The interest rates are not as high as some other types of ISA accounts, but you can withdraw money early and replace funds from some cash ISAs, such as flexible cash ISA, without affecting your annual ISA allowance limit.
+However, interest rates are not as high as with some other types of ISA accounts, so it might not be the best ISA, but you can withdraw money early and replace funds from some cash ISAs, such as flexible cash ISA, without affecting your annual ISA allowance limit.

 The Cash ISA interest rate is significantly lower than other ISAs, and that is because this type of ISA is less risky.
-If you are totally risk averse, and you’re asking, which is the best ISA for me? – the Cash ISA could be your best choice.
+If you are totally risk averse, and you’re asking, which is the best ISA for me? – the Cash ISA could be the best ISA for you.

-If you are saving for your child’s education, the best of the types of ISA to choose would be the tax-free Junior cash ISA account.
+If you are saving for your child’s education, the best ISA to choose would be the tax-free Junior cash ISA account.
 Cash ISAs are among the best ISA accounts for people with low-risk appetites.
 Different cash ISA providers offer different interest rates.
 Finding providers with the best ISA rates is essential if you want to open a cash ISA account.

 Lifetime ISA

-A Lifetime ISA is a great investment option for people who want to save money for a long time.
+A Lifetime ISA could be the best type of ISA if you are saving for a deposit to buy your first home.
+It is also an investment option for people who want to save money for a long time.
 Adults under the age of 40 can open up a lifetime ISA.
 It allows them to invest money for up to 10 years and get a tax break when they withdraw the money.
 The government adds 25% to all investments made inside a LISA.
 With the government stimulus, this means that if you put £4,000 in your LISA every tax year, you’ll get a £1,000 tax-free bonus.

 You can choose whether to invest in stocks and shares or cash via lifetime ISAs.
 If you are trying to get a deposit together to get your foot on the property ownership ladder, a Lifetime ISA is the best ISA for saving for a house.
-If, however, you are saving long-term for retirement, a stocks and shares LISA is a good option.
+If, however, you are saving long-term for retirement, a stocks and shares LISA could be a better option.

 However, the LISA is one of the two types of ISA that doesn’t conform to the £20,000 annual ISA allowance.
 The other one is the Junior ISA.
 You can only put £4,000 in a lifetime ISA per year and £9,000 in a Junior ISA.

-But a LISA on its own, with its £4K annual allowance restriction, might not work out best for retirement savings.
+But a LISA on its own, with its £4K annual allowance restriction, might not be the best ISA for retirement savings.
 In this case, if you’re asking yourself, “Which ISA is best for me? – the answer might be a stocks and shares ISA.

 Innovative Finance ISA

 Innovative Finance ISAs are a great way to invest in peer-to-peer lending or crowdfunding using your tax-free ISA allowance.
-There is an ISA limit on an innovative finance ISA, but remember, if there are other ISAs in your name, they all contribute to this amount.
+There is a £20,000 ISA limit on an innovative finance ISA, but remember, if there are other ISAs in your name, they all contribute to this amount.

-Returns on investments within an innovative financing ISA are higher than those within a traditional savings account, but there is no protection from financial compensation schemes.
-So, it’s important to remember that when investing in this type of account, it comes with more risk than a traditional savings account.
+Returns on investments within an innovative financing ISA are higher than those within a traditional savings account, but there is no protection from FSCS financial compensation schemes, so if you are nervous about risk, this might not be the best ISA.
+It’s also important to remember that when investing in this type of account, it comes with more risk than a traditional savings account.
 Even the best innovative finance ISA is riskier than the other ISA accounts, so think twice.

 Stocks and shares ISA

 Stocks and shares ISAs are tax-efficient accounts that act as wrappers for your investments.
 You can invest in companies directly or through managed funds.
 Managed funds are pooled arrangements run by professionals who manage money for other people.
-This investment ISA puts your money in stocks, bonds, funds, and other assets.
-As a result, it is one of the top ISA options that can be used to diversify investments.
+This type of investment ISA puts your money in stocks, bonds, funds, and other assets.
+As a result, it is one of the best ISA options as it can be used to diversify investments.

-Stocks and shares ISAs are riskier than some other types of ISA accounts, like the adult and Junior cash ISAs, and they offer higher returns.
+Stocks and shares ISAs are riskier than some other types of ISA accounts, like the adult and Junior cash ISAs, but they offer higher returns.
 You can only open one account per tax year, but you can own several simultaneously.
-Also, you won’t be able to contribute to more than one stocks and shares ISA account at a time per year.
-Stocks and shares ISAs come with tax benefits.
+Also, you won’t be able to contribute to more than one stocks and shares ISA account at any time during the same year.
+But stocks and shares ISAs come with tax benefits.
 Income tax does not apply to the interest earned on bonds and other investment products held inside an ISA.
 If you keep your investment in stocks and shares ISAS, there’s also no need to pay tax on any dividends.

 Also, you don’t pay capital gains tax when you put money into investment ISAs.
-You also don’t need to report your profits if you sell some of your investments.
+Neither do you need to report your profits if you sell some of your investments.
 However, you do need to make sure you keep records of what you’ve bought and sold.

-There is an annual allowance of £20,000.
-So each tax year, you can invest up to £20,000 into your stocks and shares ISA, or you can spread your allowance between the other types of ISA accounts if you prefer.
+The annual allowance of £20,000 does apply to stocks and shares ISAs.
+In other words, each tax year, you can invest up to £20,000 into your stocks and shares ISA, or you can spread your allowance between the other types of ISA accounts if you prefer.

-If you’re fed up with the returns available on savings accounts due to the low-interest-rate environment, you might want to protect and grow your money on the financial markets.
-Of course, you should have paid off any expensive debt, have three months of outgoings saved up in case of an emergency, and have a longer time horizon before you start investing, but once you do, you can plan for the future with confidence.
+If you’re fed up with the returns available on savings accounts due to the low-interest rate applied, you might want to protect and grow your money in the financial markets.
+Of course, before starting investing, you should pay off any expensive debt, have three months of outgoings saved up in case of an emergency, and have a longer time horizon in mind, but once you begin, you can begin planning for the future with a degree of confidence.
 Investing for your retirement, for example, is an excellent choice.

-Due to the fundamental dynamics of the financial markets, and the types of ISA variations available, you need to be able to take on some risk if you want to grow your money for the future.
-If you’re looking to grow your money for something in the next two years, you’ll want to protect the value of your money so you can reach your goals.
-So naturally, your portfolio will be more risk-averse, limiting the scope for return.
+Due to the fundamental dynamics of the financial markets and the types of ISA variations available, you need to be able to take on some risk if you want to grow your money for the future.
+If you’re looking to grow your money for something in the next two years, you’ll want to protect the value of your money in your chosen best ISA so you can reach your goals.
+But there will always be an element of risk.

 Time can be your best friend when investing – many people hunt for that elusive edge that will help them reach their goals, the ‘holy grail’, but all you need is time.
-Time allows you to take on those riskier investments in the hope for more significant returns, which means you can ride out any short-term fluctuations and be safe in the knowledge that you won’t have to pay capital gains tax.
+Time allows you to take on those riskier investments in the best ISA accounts in the hope for more significant returns, which means you can ride out any short-term fluctuations and be safe in the knowledge that you won’t have to pay capital gains tax.

 Five factors to consider for an effective ISA account comparison

-To help with an ISA account comparison, here are the five things you should look for to find the best ISA for you.
+To help with the best ISA account comparison, here are the five things you should look for to find the best ISA for you.

 1. Investment advice

-Stocks and shares ISAs are often DIY vehicles, which means you’ll have to manage your investments yourself.
+Stocks and shares ISAs can be DIY vehicles, which means you’ll have to manage your investments yourself.
 You have the flexibility to choose what goes into your portfolio.
 However, you are responsible for planning your investment strategy, outlining your asset allocation, and researching the investments that best reflect you to go into your portfolio.

-Many people like this freedom, but for those who are too busy to manage their investments by themselves or lack the financial confidence to oversee the family finances, investment advice can help people make better decisions with their money.
+Many people like this freedom, but for those who are too busy to manage their investments by themselves or lack the financial confidence to oversee the family finances, the best investment ISA is on that offers professional investment advice that can help you to make better decisions with your money.

-Making the right decisions for your financial situation means you’re more likely to reach your financial goals, whatever they may be, and lead a better quality of life.
+Making the right decisions for your financial situation means you’re more likely to reach your financial goals, whatever they may be, and could help you attain a better quality of life.

-Innovation in the financial services sector means that people can now access investment advice on all types of ISA options and other investment opportunities at the touch of a button and at a fraction of the price offered by traditional industry leaders.
+Innovation in the financial services sector means that people can now access investment advice on the best ISA options and other investment opportunities at the touch of a button and at a fraction of the price offered by traditional industry leaders.
 It can also be delivered anywhere and anytime, whether on your daily commute, over a glass of wine once the kids are in bed, or over brunch on the weekend.

 Investment advice helps people invest in a way that’s right for them.
 Understanding your financial background, your appetite for risk, and your financial goals means you can build your investment portfolio in the best way to achieve these.

-At Moneyfarm, our technology allows us to provide expert digital investment advice for a fraction of the cost, with ongoing suitability tests that ensure your investments continue to put you in the best position to reach your goals for as long as you invest with us.
+At Moneyfarm, our technology allows us to provide expert digital investment advice on the best ISA accounts for a fraction of the cost, with ongoing suitability tests that ensure your investments continue to put you in the best position to reach your goals for as long as you invest with us.
+That’s why we advocate that the best investment ISA is the one we at Moneyfarm offer.

 1. ISA portfolios fully managed by specialists